High-speed trains are still the cheaper, faster and more convenient way to travel

 Interestingly, this train system is actually a tough competitor among airlines with Tokyo-Osaka routes.
 The Shinkansen is also considered an iconic thing in Japan, aside from the fact that it is also the world’s oldest high-speed train still operating at present.

 The Shinkansen is said to have a capacity of about 445,000 passengers a day.
 Despite the large volume of train passengers every day, Japanese trains, such as this one, are famous for its superb customer service, 100 percent passenger safety, and always on time.

 However, Japanese high-speed trains also have their counterparts elsewhere around the world.
 Among them are the following:

-The Eurostar opened its doors back in 1994 and has become synonymous to comfort, convenience, and speed.
+The Eurostar opened its doors back in 1994 and has become synonymous with comfort, convenience, and speed.
 It connects Brussels in Belgium, Paris in France and London in Great Britain.
 From Brussels to London, it would only take about three hours and 18 minutes of total travel time.
 On the other hand, it would only take an hour and 41 minutes to get to Paris from London.

 Eurostar Trains – London | Loco Steve

 Eurostar promotes its eco-friendly features.
 In fact, the company reveals that they have up to 90 percent less greenhouse gas in a London-Paris route.
 In 2016, trains in Europe suffered some setbacks following a series of terrorist attacks.
 However, it eventually got back on track around last year and became business as usual.
 An app called Trainline is available to search for 207 rail and coach companies.